← Back to Blog

 4. The sources or types of data I should prioritize finding

 This gives you a research map in 60 seconds.
-You'll know which rabbit holes are worth following and which to skip.
+You will know which rabbit holes are worth following and which to skip.
+The map will be imperfect — Claude does not know your specific context — but it is dramatically better than starting blind.

 Phase 2: Use Claude to Process Sources Faster

-Once you're reading actual sources — papers, reports, long articles — Claude becomes a reading accelerator.
+Once you are reading actual sources — papers, reports, long articles — Claude becomes a reading accelerator.
 Paste in a long excerpt and use targeted prompts instead of "summarize this."
+Generic summarization prompts return generic summaries.
+Targeted prompts that pull specific types of information produce output you can actually use.

 Targeted prompts that produce better output: